 4. Introduction of strategically important subsidiaries

 Leasing operation

-At the end of 2015 the Leasing operation consisted of 3 separate active legal entities next to the leasing operations performed by the bank (3 entities were merged with K&H Bank Zrt. in previous years).
-2 legal entities were inactive, under liquidation at the end of 2015.
+At the end of December 2016 the Leasing operation consisted of 3 separate active legal entities next to the leasing operations performed by the bank (3 entities were merged with K&H Bank Zrt. in previous years).